mcsaban/GateHub-sysops-candidates-task/README.md

 [root@developer ~]# systemctl restart sshd

 _____________________________________________________________________________________________________________________________________________________
 ## [part 3]

+This part is about Ansible hosts file configuration data.
+Add hosts and ip's of developer and target machines into the hosts file in "/etc/ansible/hosts"
+In my case my "developer" machine has 192.168.1.147 local ip addres and my "target" machine 192.168.1.148

+[fedora]
+192.168.1.148

+[fedora:vars]
+ansible_connection=ssh
+ansible_user=superuser
+[developer]
+192.168.1.147

+[developer:vars]
+ansible_connection=ssh
+ansible_user=superuser

+## [part 4]

 This is an Ansible playbook that is used to configure and install various software packages on Fedora Linux systems.
 The playbook consists of two plays, one for the "fedora" hosts and one for the "developer" hosts.